f1lby/p2pblocklists/README.md

 **NOTE6: Some records list an IP address range as 'being in the EU'.
 From a data sovereignty perspective its not considered as being very helpful, so all IP addresses listed are attributed to a country.
 If you shared data with an entity over the public Internet, it would be expected to know which country the IP address resides at which would indicate the data custodian and their country.**

 **NOTE7: Some WHOIS records can contradict others.
 So for example an IP address could be recorded, but when a lookup is performed a few octets up, a whole netblock can be recorded to a different country or provider.
+Some IP addresses are listed in WHOIS as 'EU' which isn't a country.
+Also sometimes, WHOIS records state a specific country, and a traceroute proves otherwise, but of course this may be due to dynamic routing.
 In these instances the author has tried to perform additional research to get a better understanding of the data provided.**

 https://www.youtube.com/f1lby

 <br><br><br>
 Disclaimer; No warranty is given for any inaccuracies, loss of service or otherwise.
 The term IP and IPv4 are used interchangeably.
-Some WHOIS records can contradict others and some WHOIS records state the IP address in the the 'EU', and the lists here try to match with an actual country, as opposed to a region.
-Also sometimes, WHOIS records state a specific country, and a traceroute proves otherwise, but of course this may be due to dynamic routing....
 Everything listed here was recorded from a United Kingdom IP address...
 My hovercraft is always full of eels.
 <br><br>

 Also - see _https://en.wikipedia.org/wiki/PeerGuardian_